Thinking of undergoing a hair color transformation this season? We’ve rounded up 13 winter hair color ideas to spark inspiration.

 Good hair day by @georgiadavieshair

-You’ll also want to invest in a purple color-toning formula like Redken Blondage Express Anti-Brass Mask to fend off brassiness between salon appointments.
-This purple-pigmented rinse-out mask removes yellow undertones and repairs hair so your icy mane can shine.
+You’ll also want to invest in a purple color-toning formula like Redken Blondage Express Anti-Brass Mask to help fend off brassiness between salon appointments.
+This purple-pigmented rinse-out mask helps remove yellow undertones and helps hair feel moisturized so your icy mane can shine.

 Toasted Blonde